jpcsp/jpcsp/README.txt

 Use "Reset Profiler Information" under "Debug" to clear the current profiler data and re-start collecting profiler information from now on.

+For additional information, see the detailed profiler information below.

 - ISO contents:
 You can dump the current ISO/CSO image's contents into an illustrative .txt